Zulko/pianoputer/README.md

 ## Changing the keyboard layout

-Note that the default keyboard configuration (stored in file `keyboard_qwerty_43keys.txt`) is for the most commonly used QWERTY keyboards.
+Note that the default keyboard configuration (stored in file `keyboards/qwerty_piano.txt`) is for the most commonly used QWERTY keyboards.
 You can change the configuration so that it matches your keyboard, for instance using the alternative `keyboards/azerty_typewriter.txt`:

 ```
-pianoputer -k keyboards/azerty_typewriter.txt -w audio_files/bowl_c6.wav
+pianoputer -k keyboards/azerty_typewriter.txt
 ```

 These `.txt` files simply contain a sequence of key names and are easy to edit.
 For convenience this repository also provides a `make_kb_file.py` program: